adrianAraqueG/crud-ajax-jquery/README.md

 # crud-ajax-jquery

 <h3> How do it </h3>
-<h5> Using JQuery and PHP, i did a CRUD who saved the tasks in cloud (using a server for database on clevercloud.com)</h5>
+<h5> Using JQuery and PHP, i did a CRUD who saved the tasks in cloud (using a database server on clevercloud.com)</h5>

 <hr>